stellaexp/full-stack-frameworks-project/README.md

 ## Credits

 I followed, with meticulous detail, the instructions on how to build an online shop from the course content.
-I would also like to give credit to mentor support, who pointed me in the right direction if I became stuck.
+I would also like to give credit to Tutor Support, who pointed me in the right direction if I became stuck.

 ### Content

 I initially wanted to use the 'Art Images: Drawing/Painting/Sculptures/Engravings' dataset from Kaggle.
-Unfortunately, however, this was just not suitable for my purpose, so I had to create my own dataset.
+I tried using this dataset initially but soon realised this was not fit for my purpose, so I had to create my own dataset.

-I started by looking at images from the open source website unsplash.com and then modeled my dataset on the course demonstration.
+I started by looking at images from the open source image gallery website [unsplash.com](https://unsplash.com/) and then modeled my dataset on the course demonstration.
 You can see the structure in the 'fixtures' folder.

 The content is entirely fictional and created by myself, therefore it is very limited.
 I would ideally have liked a huge database of artworks available to the user, but for all intents and purposes it showcases a limited number of artworks and demonstrates the purpose of the site.